Elderjs/docs/elderguide.com/elderjs.md

 On our journey we had 3 major realizations:

-1. The only SSG to support Svelte was Sapper the other most mature JS alternatives (Gatsby, Next.js, Nuxt.js) are all tightly coupled with React/Vue.
-This was a bummer as we loved the amazing developer experience Svelte offers.
 1. Most SSGs are built for either simple sites/blogs or for full scale "app frameworks" that have added an 'export' process added as an after thought.
+1. A fetching data from multiple sources (dbs, apis, config files, markdown files) lead to major code spaghetti.
 1. Client side routing adds a huge amount of complexity (and bundle size) to initial loads for very little SEO benefit.
 If you aren’t building an App, why would we want to fully hydrate our JS framework just for faster routing?
 Browsers a great at routing… we should only be hydrating things that need to be hydrated.

+Further, all of the mature JS alternatives (Gatsby, Next.js, Nuxt.js) are all tightly coupled with React/Vue.
+This was a bummer as we loved the amazing developer experience Svelte offers.

-After our testing we decided to go with Sapper but ultimately hit some roadblocks.
+After our testing we decided to go with Sapper as we really wanted to work with Svelte but ultimately hit some roadblocks.

 This led us to the decision of rewriting all of our Svelte components to React/Vue or finding a different SSG.